 In today’s job market, skilled finance and accounting professionals are hard to come by.
-So it’s highly likely you’ll find some of your employees being wooed by the competition.
-If it’s a particularly valued staff member, you might consider making a counteroffer.
+So it’s very likely you’ll find some of your employees being wooed by the competition.
+If they are particularly valued staff members, you might consider making a salary counteroffer to convince them to stay.
 Sensible reaction, yes?

 Making a counteroffer is like taking aspirin for an impacted wisdom tooth: It might make the pain go away for a bit, but it’s not a long-term solution.
-In a Robert Half survey, 38 percent of CFOs polled noted that employees who accepted counteroffers still ended up leaving within one year.
+The survey shows staff members who accept counteroffers typically end up leaving the company in less than two years.

-3. It can cause a dip in morale
+3. A counteroffer can cause a dip in morale

 When the news of Jen’s salary increase gets around — and it will get around — your team may start to point the finger of favoritism.
 By tendering a counteroffer, you also send the message that threats of leaving are a means of climbing the ladder, rather than outstanding performance and dedication.
 And what about Jen?
 She might find her coworkers giving her the cold shoulder, which probably won’t make her want to stick around in the long run.
-It's not good for morale.
+The result?
+The overall mood in the office will suffer.

 Say you do make Jen a counteroffer.
-At first you might be happy and relieved that she’s still a member of the team.
-After all, she makes quarterly reporting seem so easy.
+At first you might be happy and relieved she’s still a member of the team.
+After all, she makes your life easier getting through tax season.
 But once your relief starts to wane, you may start to feel less positive.
 Now not only do Jen’s peers not trust her, you don’t either.
 Questioning an employee’s loyalty is hard to bounce back from, and though you may still emanate professionalism, Jen probably feels the bad vibes.

 You may think that Jen owes you one, considering you just bumped her salary or gave her a few extra vacation days.
 On the flip side, she may feel like you can’t live without her, and the notion of being indispensable doesn’t give her much motivation to boost her performance.
 In either case, the counteroffer is making waves beyond your original intention.